itsmartinwho/foresight-cdss-mvp/docs/architecture.md

     *   `SettingsScreenView.tsx`
     *   `AdvisorView.tsx` – chat interface powering the **Foresight Advisor** AI medical assistant accessed via `/advisor`.
     *   The chat input/footer is rendered via a React portal (using `createPortal`) directly into `document.body` to ensure it is always anchored to the bottom of the viewport, regardless of any parent stacking context or transforms.
 The chat area itself uses a scrollable `<div className="flex-1 min-h-0 overflow-y-auto">` inside `ContentSurface`, matching the pattern used in other main views.
 This ensures the chat area scrolls independently of the page, and the input/footer remains fixed.
-*   View components are responsible for fetching or receiving their specific data (primarily using `src/lib/supabaseDataService.ts`) and rendering the appropriate UI.
+*   View components are responsible for their specific UI and interactions.
+Data fetching is increasingly centralized or handled by dedicated services.
+For instance, `DashboardView` and `AlertsScreenView` now receive shared alert data as props from `ForesightApp.tsx`.
     *   The Advisor chat calls a dedicated OpenAI proxy endpoint at `/api/advisor` which streams/composes responses from GPT-4.1, optionally switching to GPT-3.5 for the "Think harder" mode.

 ### 4. UI Components (`src/components/ui/`, `src/components/layout/`)